openfga/community/README.md

-Welcome to the OpenFGA Feedback repository.
+Welcome to the OpenFGA Community and Feedback repository.
 This repository is home to the OpenFGA Discussions board.

 - To ask questions, request enhancements and provide feedback on the product, post in [Discussions](https://github.com/orgs/openfga/discussions).
 - To chat with our community use [Discord](https://discord.gg/8naAwJfWN6).